The Best Cameras for YouTube | Best Vlogging Cameras

 The Sony DSC- W830 [Amazon Affiliate Link] has a 20.1 megapixel CCD image sensor with 8x zoom.
 It can shoot 1280 x 720 HD movies at 30 fps and it includes a neat Sweep Panorama mode, allowing you to capture panoramic shots in 360° full circle.

-Best vlogging cameras under $500 / best camera for travel vlogging
+Best vlogging cameras under $500 / best camera for travel vlogging / budget camera for youtube

 If you need a really small and compact camera that can still record amazing image quality (RAW format photos and D-Cinelike videos), check out the DJI Osmo Pocket.
 [Amazon Affiliate Link] It can shoot 4K/60fps video at 100 mbps.
 This camera is a popular choice for vloggers and travelers.